 Location

-The property is set in a hamlet away from a village, in a setting characteristic of the Millevaches plateau in the New Aquitaine region and the Haute-Corrèze department.
-At an altitude of 824 m, this property offers a peaceful setting in the countryside, far from the hustle and bustle of the city.
+The property is set in a hamlet away from a village, on the Millevaches plateau in the New Aquitaine region and the at an altitude of 824 m.
 Ussel, 19 km away, is home to a number of services, shops, local administration, schools and health establishments, including a hospital, as well as a bus station and a railway station.
 Access to the A89 motorway, 15 km away, provides easy links to Tulle, Bordeaux, Lyon, Brive-la-Gaillarde (67 km) and Clermont-Ferrand (96 km) and their airports.
 The Agriers massif is in the immediate vicinity.
 It is popular for its signposted hiking trails and other outdoor activities on foot, horseback or by bike.
-This adds to the natural amenities of the landscape with its rich biodiversity bathed in silence.

 Description